As at: 13/08/2024

 2021

-Germany made 600 million euros available in 2021 in order to reduce the impact of the humanitarian disaster and prevent the region from becoming destabilised.
-These funds were used for humanitarian aid, transitional development assistance and basic needs.
+After the Taliban took power, Germany put together a crisis package in order to reduce the impact of the humanitarian disaster and prevent the region from becoming destabilised.
+This money has been used for humanitarian aid, transitional development assistance and basic needs.
 The money went to Afghanistan but also to neighbouring countries, for example to support Afghan refugees and host communities.
-The BMZ contributed some 250 million euros to this crisis package put together by the German government.
+The BMZ contributed 184 million euros to the federal government’s crisis package to support the Afghan population.
+All in all, Germany made some 600 million euros available.

 2022